anguoyuan/Hypergraph-Propagation-and-Community-Selection-for-Objects-Retrieval/README.md

  ![image](https://github.com/anguoyuan/Hypergraph-Propagation-and-Community-Selection-for-Objects-Retrieval/assets/91877920/0fff873c-bfc7-4a62-a474-aece7ee2a22b)

-# Want to control uncertainty associated with the results of a particular query?
+# Want to control the uncertainty associated with the results of a particular query?
 Try the following community selection technique.

 # Hypergraph Propagation and Community Selection for Objects Retrieval
 This is the official implementation of the NeurIPS2021 paper: Hypergraph Propagation and Community Selection for Objects Retrieval.
+To quickly understand the high-level idea, check these [slides](https://github.com/anguoyuan/Hypergraph-Propagation-and-Community-Selection-for-Objects-Retrieval/blob/main/Hypergraph_Community_Guoyuan.pptx).
 You can check the detail from our project page: https://sgvr.kaist.ac.kr/~guoyuan/hypergraph_propagation/ .

 ```bibtex
 @article{an2021hypergraph,